lissa-telles-chaves/lissa-telles-chaves/README.md

   - Libraries & frameworks: Numpy, Pandas, Matplotlib, Seaborn

 ## Goals 🥅
+### August - December 2025
+by the end of this semester, I hope to understand how LLM works comprehensively and create my own Retrieval-Augmented Generation (RAG) Assistant.

 ### January - May 2025
 By the end of the first semester, I hope to make a **comprehensive final project**, building a multi-feature application that showcases data visualization, processing, and machine learning to solve a real-world challenge.
 To achieve this goal, I first must:
 - **OOP:** Refine my knowedlege of object-oriented programming.